The late-time radio behavior of GRB afterglows: testing the standard model: Discussion

-Even some of the 'well-behaving' radio light curves (the aforementioned GRBs 990510, 051022, and 110709B) may in fact be coincidental -- in these cases we only have one radio frequency with enough points for fitting, and some other objects in the sample exhibit a frequency-dependent single power law decline\footnote{This dependency is not monotonic, however: there is no significant correlation between the slope and rest-frame frequency (with a Spearman correlation coefficient $r_s = 0.16\pm0.13$), and the scatter is large at all frequencies.} that our model fits cannot reproduce.
-Thus, with light curves at more radio frequencies even these objects might be ruled out -- we cannot say for sure.
-The same may apply to those bursts where the slope is consistent with pre-break expectations.
-A further complication is that, in some cases, the radio spectrum indicates that the decline compatible with $\nu > \nu_m$ sets in even before the $\nu_m$ passage, or the shape of the spectrum stays flat.
+It is noteworthy that some of the 'well-behaving' radio light curves (the aforementioned GRBs 990510, 050820A, 051022, and 110709B) may in fact be coincidental -- in these cases we only have one radio frequency with enough points for power-law fitting, and some other GRBs in the sample exhibit a radio SED that our model fits cannot reproduce.
+As a cautionary example, GRB 070125 would appear consistent with the standard model if the 95 GHz data and late 22.5 GHz points were not observed.
+This means that one must remain careful in these cases.
+The same applies to the objects in Group 2 with no X-ray data.
+GRBs 051022, 110709B, 140903A and 160509A, all consistent with the model, also suffer from a lack of optical constraints.
+Out of the eight GRBs with good optical and X-ray coverage mentioned above, we find three that fit the standard model.
+Those bursts where the slope is consistent with pre-break expectations may also be inconsistent with them at other frequencies.
+A further complication is that, in some cases, the radio spectrum indicates that the decline compatible with $\nu_m < \nu$ sets in even before the $\nu_m$ passage, or the shape of the spectrum stays flat.

-We point out that in at least one object, an achromatic late-time slope consistent with a post-jet-break radio decline with $\alpha \sim -p$ has indeed been seen.
-This is the exceptional SGRB 170817A, which was also detected in gravitational waves as GW 170817 \citep[e.g.][]{abbott17}.
-The early afterglow light curve was faint due to the GRB being seen off-axis, and thus the observed light was dominated by the accompanying kilonova AT2017gfo/SSS17a \citep[e.g.][]{kilpatrick17,tanvir17} in the first couple of weeks.
-However, at very late times (hundreds of days) an achromatic break was observed \citep[][]{lamb19,hajela19}.
-This particular afterglow requires a structured jet model with $p = 2.15^{+0.01}_{-0.02}$ and a relatively large observing angle of $30.4^{+4.0}_{-3.4}$~deg, but it does conform to this model \textit{achromatically}, unlike the events in this sample\footnote{A two-component jet model also fits reasonably well \citep{lamb19}, but the authors tentatively favor a Gaussian structured jet model.}.
-This object thus seems to be an exception rather than the rule.